What you’ll learn:

 The figure above shows the resultant set for a Dsquery to locate OUs.

-2. Using the Find dialogue box in Active Directory Users and Computers console
+The Find box in Active Directory Users & Computers